wix-incubator/wix-code-docs/package-readmes/sendGrid.md

 ## SendGrid Custom Notification Integration

-The SendGrid Custom Notification Integration package allows you to send custom notification emails through SendGrid when specific backend events are fired.
+The SendGrid Custom Notification Integration package allows you to send custom notification emails through SendGrid when specific backend events are triggered.
 See the list of backend events that are currently supported by the package in the package’s config.json file.

-**Note:** It is possible to send custom notification emails when frontend events are fired, but it is not recommended for security purposes.
+**Note:** It is possible to send custom notification emails when frontend events are triggered, but it is not recommended for security purposes.

 ### Setup